marcphilippebeaujean-abertay/midnight-game-dev-blog/contents/blog/pratical-vector-maths/index.md

 template: blog
 image: ./image.jpg
 banner: ./banner.jpg
 description: Want to make a cool indie game?
 Great! (un)Fortunately, a lot of interesting game mechanics are going to require a bit of maths.
-In this tutorial, I’ll be showing you some of the most common operations that are used when working with vectors in game development.
+In this tutorial, I’ll be explaining some of the common operations that are used for implementing automated turrets, AI field of vision, projectiles, and many more.
 ---

 What is a Vector?